MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/cordova/index.md

 >
 > On Windows, this is a common problem.
 Start Android Studio, then select **Configure** > **AVD Manager**.
 This will allow you to start the device manually.
 If you run `adb devices -l`, you should see your selected emulated device.
 This allows you to run `cordova run android` successfully.

 Once the initial startup is complete, you can add and delete items from the list.
-They will be stored within the Azure SQL instance connected to your Azure Mobile Apps backend.
+Todo items are stored in the Azure SQL instance connected to your Azure Mobile Apps backend.

 ![Apache Cordova App](../../media/cordova-android-startup.png)